 Relaxation is the process through which a system loses energy to its environment to eventually reach a state of thermal equilibrium.
-Spin-lattice relaxation has been described so as to describe the way spins transfers energy to orientation degrees of freedom.
-Since the early days of NMR, it was the subject of numerous studies, both theoretical and encompassing a wide range of domains of applications.
-NMR relaxation theory has really been contemporary of the early days of NMR, and it was formalized by several of its "founding fathers" (Bloembergen et al. (1948); Bloch (1957, 1956); Abragam (1961); Redfield (1957, 1965)).
-This is a rather usual approach in the theory of open systems, which has been widely used in various domains of Physics (VanKampen (1981)).
-In this perspective, relaxation is the result of the dynamical coupling of a small ensemble of spins (the "system") coupled to a large ensemble of particles, or "degrees of freedom" (the "lattice") that is at thermal (Boltzmann) equilibrium and is endowed with an infinite heat capacity, thereby constituting a thermal reservoir.
-This very general approach has led to many theoretical predictions with far reaching practical applications in the domain of magnetic resonance spectroscopy.
-In particular, the role played by molecular motions has been put in good use to extract dynamical information on complex molecular objects.
-Thus, with the development of "spin engineering" techniques, it has become possible to measure selected relaxation rates with high accuracy in a broad range of problems, with the prospect of relating such observables to models of molecular dynamics.
+Spin-lattice relaxation has been described as the way spins transfer energy to orientation degrees of freedom.
+Since the early days of nuclear magnetic resonance (NMR), it has been the subject of numerous studies, both theoretical and encompassing a wide range of domains of applications.
+NMR relaxation theory really was contemporary in the early days of NMR, and it was formalized by several of its founding fathers (Bloembergen et al., 1948; Bloch, 1957, 1956; Abragam, 1961; Redfield, 1957, 1965).
+This is a rather usual approach to the theory of open systems, which has been widely used in various domains of physics (VanKampen, 1981).
+From this perspective, relaxation is the result of the dynamical coupling of a small ensemble of spins (the system) coupled to a large ensemble of particles, or degrees of freedom (the lattice), that are at thermal (Boltzmann) equilibrium and are endowed with an infinite heat capacity, thereby constituting a thermal reservoir.
+This very general approach has led to many theoretical predictions with far-reaching practical applications in the domain of magnetic resonance spectroscopy.
+In particular, the role played by molecular motions has been put to good use to extract dynamical information on complex molecular objects.
+Thus, with the development of spin engineering techniques, it has become possible to measure selected relaxation rates with high accuracy in a broad range of problems, with the prospect of relating such observables to models of molecular dynamics.